 Thus, in PAS dependence, in each range and in the transition to a higher adaptation range, one should speak not of the reaction dyad: activation and persistent activation, but of the reaction tetrad: activation, persistent activation, then stress with "anxiety reaction", and the stage of resistance.
-And the hypertrophy of the neuroendocrine system that has developed to this moment, does not allow development of the final stage of stress - exhaustion.
+And the hypertrophy of the endocrine system that has developed to this moment, does not allow development of the final stage of stress exhaustion.
+At this moment, the zone of non-reactivity separating the ranges, is observed, when the intensification of the stimulus above the stress level or the weakening below the training one does not cause any reaction.
 With an increase in the dose of PAS and transition to another range, everything comes around.
-It is more correct to call such a process a state of not chronic, but regular, unfinished stress.
+It is more correct to call such a process not a state of chronic stress, but a state of regular, unfinished stresses.
 Stress without the exhaustion stage, no matter how regular it is, cannot be considered as a disease.
 That allows the body to transit to a higher range of adaptation without death.
-It becomes clear that increased resistance in persistent activation reaction responding to regular sub-extreme exposure to PAS and the resistance stage in stress responding to the further regular exposure to an increasing dose of PAS are functional manifestations of adaptive hypertrophic changes in VNS.
+It becomes clear that increased resistance in persistent activation reaction responding to regular sub-extreme exposure to PAS and the resistance stage in stress reaction responding to the further regular exposure to an increasing dose of PAS are functional manifestations of adaptive hypertrophic changes in the endocrine system.

-This process is called progredient (or progressive) adaptation.
+This process is called progredient (progressive) adaptation.
 Beliefs about the unity of form and function, the stereotyped thinking that "if changes in the body are acquired and irreversible, therefore, they are pathological," have led to the erroneous judgment that the body's dependencies on PAS should be considered as diseases.
 There is the expression "any disease is an adaptation."
 But the opposite statement that "any adaptation is a disease" in relation to PAS dependencies is inadmissible.
-It is because neither failure, lack of adaptive capabilities, necessity of compensation for the adaptive capabilities of the body at the expense of any tissues or body systems is observed, nor the disease develops resulted from hypertrophy of the neuroendocrine system and its high adaptive sufficiency leading to an increase in general and specific resistance.
-Thus, the adaptive possibilities grow in direct proportion to the increase in the dose [5].
-The role of the receptors of the body's protective systems indicating possible overdose of PAS is also important (- in the figure), as well as the experience of narcotization.
+After all, hypertrophy of the endocrine system, its high adaptation adequacy, leading to an increase in general and specific resistance, do not result in failure or lack of adaptive capabilities.
+Consequently, there is no need to compensate for the adaptive capacity of the body at the expense of the tissues and the systems of the body - the disease does not arise.
+Thus, increase in adaptive capacity is directly proportional to the increase in a dose; the role of receptors of the body's protective systems (-in the figure) indicating possible PAS overdose, experience of narcotization are also important.

-Due to the vegetotrophic nature of PAS, in PAS dependencies, the mechanism of PAS action, in contrast to the disease, is also different.
-Common pathogenic factors - without pronounced vegetotrophy-cause damage at first, and only then a protective reaction of the organism develops.
-PAS, simultaneously or primarily, affect the receptors of VNS, which causes its timely or even advanced reaction to possible damage from the PAS effects.
-The increase in the exposure dose occurs through the "non-pathogenic corridor"-between the body's protective systems and the timely responding, hypertrophic neuroendocrine system (see Fig.2).
+Due to the vegetotrophic nature of PAS, in PAS dependencies, in contrast to the disease, the mechanism of PAS action is also different.
+Common pathogenic factors without pronounced vegetotrophy cause damage at first, and only later a protective reaction of the organism develops.
+PAS, simultaneously or primarily, affect the receptors of VNS, which causes its timely or even advanced reaction to possible damage from the PAS effect.
+In PAS dependence, the increase in the exposure dose occurs through the "non-pathogenic corridor" between the signals of the body's protective systems - receptors indicating a possible overdose, and the hypertrophying endocrine system (see Figure).
 That is why the acquired biological changes in PAS dependence are only of adaptive nature.
-One should talk about adaptively changed reactivity, about the adaptive attraction to PAS or, conversely, about the readaptation-deprivation syndrome, about adaptively changed behavior, and so on.
+And thereby, one should talk about the adaptive attraction, adaptively changed behaviour, adaptively changed reactivity to PAS or, conversely, about the readaptation deprivation syndrome, and so on.